What's been done?

-- States need to define the crime “organized retail theft” clearly to provide prosecutors with the tools needed to target organized theft rings, which differ greatly from the average shoplifter.
+- States need to more clearly define the crime “organized retail theft” to provide prosecutors with the tools to target organized theft rings, which differ greatly from the average shoplifter.

-- States also need to adjust the thresholds for the value of goods stolen to trigger a felony charge to prevent thefts from avoiding prosecution and a heavier charge.
-States can further address this by-passing legislation to allow for the aggregation of a pattern of organized thefts across multiple jurisdictions over a period of time.
+- States also need to adjust the thresholds for the value of goods stolen to trigger a felony charge to prevent thieves from avoiding prosecution and heavier charges.
+States can further address this through passing legislation allowing for the aggregation of a pattern of organized thefts across multiple jurisdictions over a period of time.